smart-rb/smart_initializer/README.md

 ## Roadmap

+- an ability to re-define existing options and parameters in children classes;
 - More semantic attribute declaration errors (more domain-related attribute error objects);
   - incorrect `:finalize` argument type: `ArgumentError` => `FinalizeArgumentError`;
   - incorrect `:as` argument type: `ArguemntError` => `AsArgumentError`;